-Enquire to get Yanis Varoufakis' fees and availabilty for you next event
+Contact us to get Yanis Varoufakis' fees and availability for your next event

 One of our consultants will get back to you soon

 Yanis Varoufakis served as Minister of Finance of Greece in 2015.

 Varoufakis taught economics and econometrics at the University of Essex and the University of East Anglia.
 In 1988, he spent a year as a Fellow at the University of Cambridge.
 From 1989-2000 he taught as senior lecturer in economics at the Department of Economics of the University of Sydney and in 2000 he accepted the offer to become Professor of Economic Theory at the University of Athens.

 From 2004-06, Varoufakis served as economic advisor to George Papandreou, then Leader of the Opposition during 2004-06.
 In 2012 Varoufakis became Economist-in-Residence at Valve Corporation.
 He researched the virtual economy on the Steam digital delivery platform, specifically looking at exchange rates and trade deficits.
 From 2013-14 he taught at the Lyndon B. Johnson School of Public Affairs at the University of Texas at Austin as a visiting professor.